Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/listenserverhostarchitecture.md

 ### Advantages

 - Essentially free
 - Do not require any special infrastructure or forward planning to set up, which makes them common at LAN parties where latency and bandwidth issues are not a concern.
-T

 ## When to use a listen server architecture